 To aid the Committee in considering both whether to recommend a BWC program in Madison, and what that program should look like if the City moves forward with one, the Committee found it helpful to identify the potential pros and cons of a BWC program, and then to evaluate those pros and cons in light of existing research and experience.
-As the following analysis reveals, the two key questions confronting the Committee-whether to recommend use of BWCs, and if so, what policies should be adopted to regulate them-are inextricably linked: Whether to recommend BWCs in Madison depends in part on how they will be used and regulated.
+As the following analysis reveals, the two key questions confronting the Committee-whether to recommend use of BWCs, and if so, what policies should be adopted to regulate them and what other conditions should be enacted, outside of MPD policy, to minimize their harms-are inextricably linked: Whether to recommend BWCs in Madison depends in part on how they will be used and regulated.
 That is to say, whether Madison should adopt BWCs depends in part on what policies and procedures are adopted and implemented to guide BWC use, and what other reforms are implemented to enhance their utility and improve police/community relations.

 While the Committee struggled to come to consensus on whether to recommend for or against BWCs, the Committee was unanimous that BWCs should only be implemented if done so in a context-including pursuant to good policies and procedures and as part of an overall package of reforms-that enhances the potential for desired effects and minimizes the potential for unintended harms as much as possible.
-If the City and the MPD fail to adopt the policies recommended here or to make other reforms as recommended here (and by the previous Madison

-Police Department Ad Hoc Committee Policy and Procedure Review Committee), then the Committee unanimously agrees that BWCs should not be implemented in Madison.
+If the City and the MPD fail to adopt [in substance] the policies recommended here or to make substantial and sustained efforts toward adopting other reforms as recommended by the previous Madison Police Department Ad Hoc Committee Policy and Procedure Review Committee, then the Committee unanimously agrees that BWCs should not be implemented in Madison. [...only on the condition that the following...]